Stabat Mater (Haydn): Structure and scoring

+He scored it for soprano, alto, tenor and bass soloists, mixed choir, two oboes both doubling English horn in the sections in E-flat major, strings and organ continuo.
+Conductor Jonathan Green suggests adding a bassoon to double the bass line and perhaps just one player to each string part.

+Haydn's scoring is rich compared with earlier settings of the sequence, such as Pergolesi's examplary setting setting for two solo voices and a church trio of two violins and basso continuo.
+Haydn followed Pergolesi's model in a "Neapolitan" cantability and in phrasing the text.

+Reactions

-Pergolesi's setting of the Stabat Mater was already popular in Haydn's day despite criticisms of its not being serious enough.
-In his setting, Haydn aimed to be more serious while taking Pergolesi's setting as a model in some details, such as the "Vidit suum" which emulates "Pergolesi in its melodic traits, rhythmic quirks, and thin texture.
+Pergolesi's Stabat Mater was already popular when Haydn composed his.
+Haydn used it as a model in some details, such as the "Vidit suum".
+According to Heartz, it emulates "Pergolesi in its melodic traits, rhythmic quirks, and thin texture.
 Haydn, like Traetta, even adapted a feature of Pergolesi's text setting, the breaking up with rests of 'dum e-mi-sit spiritum' in order to convey the last gasps of the dying Christ."

-Indeed "Hasse was greatly impressed with Haydn's Stabat mater, which must have seemed to him an added vindication of the Neapolitan style [of Pergolesi] that he more than anyone else had brought to flower in central Europe."
+Heartz continued: "Hasse was greatly impressed with Haydn's Stabat mater, which must have seemed to him an added vindication of the Neapolitan style [of Pergolesi] that he more than anyone else had brought to flower in central Europe."
 According to Haydn himself, four performances in Paris were very successful.

-Haydn's Stabat Mater is considered "suitable for a penitential Good Friday program."
+Haydn's Stabat Mater is considered suitable for a penitential Good Friday program.